johkri87/HalideExperiment/README.md

 The code in this repository is written for the image processing language named Halide.
 For the official source to Halide, please visit the official site at http://halide-lang.org/.

-The intent of the so-called experiment is to get an impression of how user friendly it is, both to set up locally and to use in its intended domain.
+The intent of this so-called experiment is to get an impression of how user friendly Halide is, both to set up locally and to use in its intended domain.
-Results might be used in my master's thesis, possibly as a comparison to Equelle. http://equelle.org
+Results might be used in my master's thesis, possibly as a comparison to [Equelle](http://equelle.org), or as a simple example of the use of a DSL.

 ## Setting up Halide
 Setting up Halide was not completely straight-forward, so as a relatively inexperienced Linux user, it took med several hours to get it running properly.
 The system I am running on uses Ubuntu 16.04 LTS and an Intel i7-7700HQ CPU.